Table of Contents

 Here are some tricks that will help you keep your leads interested in you:

 - Give useful information with the help of how-to videos: One of such videos is made by Moz.
 Whiteboard Fridays is a famous Moz video series that breaks down SEO concepts in simple language and images.
 Moz understands that SEO is a challenging subject and strives to make it easy for its audience to understand.
+You can implement the same using video and voice changer tools to enhance the effectiveness of the video.

 - Offer free tools/ebooks: Do you know HubSpot is awesome at this?
 It has an entire knowledge base that provides many free marketing and sales templates used by millions of marketers.